injeti-manohar/AZ-104/Module 4.md

 - Firewall rules that allow or deny traffic using IP address ranges.
 - Role-based VMs such as Domain Controllers and DNS servers

+## Azure Firewalls
+> Your company is spread across multiple Azure regions.
+The networking infrastructure includes multiple virtual networks and connections to an on-premises network.
+The IT staff is concerned about malicious actors trying to infiltrate the network.